bradcam22/mtg-app-data-pipeline/README.md

 ### Environment Configuration
 This project requires the following environment variables:
 - `POSTGRES_URL`: Connection string for the database
-  > **Note**: When using Supabase, remove the `sslmode=require` parameter from the connection URL.
+  > **Note**: When using Supabase, remove the `supa=base-pooler.x` parameter from the connection URL.
 Logic is implemented to handle this in the pipeline.